 Creativity, Activity, Service (CAS)

 In grades 11-12 students continue their local and international community involvement through the Creativity, Activity, Service (CAS) programme as defined by the IB Diplomma Programme.
-While connecting with people within the local community, BCS also works on projects with international organizations such Berliner Stadtmission (support for the homeless), SOS Children’s Village and Paper Pen Peace (children’s rights), Wilderness International (climate protection), C.A.R.E and Moabit hilft!
+While connecting with people within the local community, BCS also works on projects with international organizations such Berliner Stadtmission (support for the homeless), SOS Children’s Village and Paper Pen Peace (children’s rights), C.A.R.E and Moabit hilft!
 (Refugee rights) amongst others.